 Princeton Theological Seminary’s outstanding academic program provides a strong foundation for Christian ministry and leadership, ensuring that students are prepared to serve the Church and the world.
 Making this education financially feasible for our students is an important part of our commitment to serve the church of Jesus Christ.

 We offer need-based grants, low interest loans, and merit-based scholarships to assist full-time master’s-level degree candidates in covering their educational expenses.

 Over 90% of MDiv, MACEF, MA(TS), and dual MDiv/MACEF students receive grants or scholarships

 Information about the generous financial support offered to PhD students is available here.

 “The financial aid I received allowed me to study, improve my skills as a pastoral care provider, and develop my gifts for ministry.”

 Merit-based scholarships are awarded as part of the admissions process.
 No separate application is required to be considered for merit-based aid.
 To be considered for a merit-based scholarship, applicants must complete their admissions application (including all supporting materials) and have an interview before February 15.

-To apply for financial aid, first complete the financial aid application.
-Following completion of the admissions application, a link to the financial aid application should appear at the bottom of the admissions application home page.
+To apply for need-based financial aid, first complete the admissions application.
+Following completion of the admissions application, a link to the financial aid application should appear at the bottom of your admissions application status page.

-We’ll also need a copy of your 2016 federal income tax return.
+We’ll also need a signed copy of your most recent federal income tax return.
 If any additional forms are needed, we’ll be in touch with you.

-Once we have all of the items needed for your application, you’ll receive an email from us.
-If you have any questions, please contact us.
+Once we have all the items needed to consider your application for aid, we will review them and be in touch with you, via email.
+If you have any questions, please contact our office.